sooftware/kospeech/README.md

 - *Listen, Attend and Spell (LAS)*

 We follow the architecture previously proposed in the "Listen, Attend and Spell", but some modifications were added to improve performance.
 We provide four different attention mechanisms, `scaled dot-product attention`, `additive attention`, `location aware attention`, `multi-head attention`.
 Attention mechanisms much affect the performance of models.

+- *RNN-Transducer*

+RNN-Transducer are a form of sequence-to-sequence models that do not employ attention mechanisms.
+Unlike most sequence-to-sequence models, which typically need to process the entire input sequence (the waveform in our case) to produce an output (the sentence), the RNN-T continuously processes input samples and streams output symbols, a property that is welcome for speech dictation.
+In our implementation, the output symbols are the characters of the alphabet.

 - *Speech Transformer*